 • SUFENTANILTRAMADOL

-Heroin addiction is a very common disease and has been an ongoing problem in the United States since the mid-1800s.
-More recently, opiate addiction has reached epidemic proportions as a result of pain medications, such as Vicodin, Oxycontin, and Fentanyl and the far too common report of “Pill Mills” and unethical doctors practicing the horrible trend of “over-medicating” patients.
+Heroin addiction is a prevalent disease and has been an ongoing problem in the United States since the mid-1800s.
+More recently, opiate addiction has reached epidemic proportions as a result of pain medications, such as Vicodin, Oxycontin, and Fentanyl, and the far too common report of “Pill Mills” and unethical doctors practicing the horrible trend of “over-medicating” patients.
 These powerful prescription drugs have taken opiate addiction to a new level, with over 2.4 million people currently abusing these drugs.

 Getting Help From A Florida Opiate Detox Center: Coastal Detox